Become a Standardized Patient at Oklahoma State University Center for Health Sciences

 Do you need any special education?
 No, our SPs come from various backgrounds, and we will teach you everything you need to know about your assigned role.
 The ability to use Virtual/Zoom meetings is key these days.
 SPs should be comfortable with using computers, text messaging and have an existing email account for correspondence.

 What type of physical exams would an SP be required to do?
 The exams vary depending on the role portrayed.
 Cases are performed several times per day for some events.
-There are no invasive or uncomfortable exams performed and the SP has on undergarments and a gown at all times.
+There are no invasive or uncomfortable exams performed and the SP always has on undergarments and a gown.

 Can an SP pass on a role?
 Yes, an SP can pass on a role they do not want to portray.

 How often does an SP work?
 We have several departments using SPs.
-Work can range from 1 day to several days a week and last from two to eight hours in a day.
+Work can range from part of a day to several days a week and last from two to eight hours in a day.

 What is the pay rate?
 SPs are paid $18 an hour.